legionlegion/Pokedex/README.md

 ## Features
 - List display of Pokemon data
-- Search functionality to find Pokemon by name
+- Search functionality to find Pokemon by ID/name

 ## Getting Started with Create React App